stevearmstrong-dev/handwritten-digit-recognizer/README.md

-# Creating a Handwritten Digit Recognizer using a Deep Neural Network and measuring its accuracy.
+# Creating a Handwritten Digit Recognizer using a Deep Neural Network and measuring its accuracy with application in Medical Imaging

 ### Introduction
 This project focuses on evaluating the accuracy of an image classification model.
 It involves comparing the model's predictions against the actual labels to determine accuracy.
-My focus is on developing a model that reliably classifies handwritten digits, contributing to advancements in computer vision applications.
+My focus is on developing a model that reliably classifies handwritten digits, contributing to advancements in computer vision applications like medical imaging.

 ### Motivation